Growth International (AFN) Q3 2025 earnings summary

 Q3 2025 earnings summary

-Q3 2025 revenue grew 9% year-over-year to CAD 389 million ($389 million), with Adjusted EBITDA up 4% to CAD 71 million ($71 million), driven by strong international Commercial segment growth, especially in Brazil and EMEA, despite challenging Farm markets and a delay in financial filings due to internal control issues in Brazil.
+Q3 2025 revenue grew 9% year-over-year to CAD 389 million ($389 million), with adjusted EBITDA up 4% to CAD 71 million, driven by strong international Commercial segment performance, especially in Brazil, despite North American Farm market headwinds and a delay in financial filings due to internal control issues in Brazil.

-Strategic focus remained on profitable organic growth, operational excellence, and balance sheet discipline, with key initiatives in Brazil, India, and emerging markets.
+Strategic focus remained on profitable organic growth, operational excellence, and balance sheet discipline, with key initiatives and project wins in Brazil, India, and emerging markets.

 Facility consolidations and manufacturing optimization in North America streamlined operations and reduced costs.